 2.9 We may process information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters ("notification data").
 The notification data may be processed [for the purposes of sending you the relevant notifications and/or newsletters.
 The legal basis for this processing is your consent or our legitimate interests, namely monitoring and improving our website and services.

 2.10 We may process information contained in or relating to any communication that you send to us ("correspondence data").
 The correspondence data may include the communication content and metadata associated with the communication.
 Our website will generate the metadata associated with communications made using the website contact forms.
 The correspondence data may be processed for the purposes of communicating with you and record-keeping.
 The legal basis for this processing is your consent or our legitimate interests, namely monitoring and improving our website and services.

 2.11 We may process any of your personal data identified in this policy where necessary for the establishment, exercise or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
 The legal basis for this processing is our legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others.

-3.1 We may disclose your personal data to any member of our group of companies, this means our subsidiaries, our ultimate holding company and all its subsidiaries insofar as reasonably necessary for the purposes, and on the legal bases, set out in this policy.
+3.1 We may disclose your personal data to any professionals that provide services to us, insofar as reasonably necessary for the purposes, and on the legal bases, set out in this policy.

 3.2 Financial transactions relating to our website and services may be handled by our payment services providers.
 We will share transaction data with our payment services providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.